GeorgeCurnock/Databases/README.md

 # Databases
-Github repo for a universityi Databases module
+Github repo for a university Databases module